Ejaculation: How Often for Good Health?

 The absence of comprehensive information may be causing unnecessary suffering.
 For example, hundreds of men are now recording severe symptoms after ejaculation in the Post-orgasmic Illness Syndrome forum.
 Not long ago, a psychiatrist noted that the neurochemical changes after orgasm are sometimes associated with depression and anxiety in otherwise emotionally healthy patients.
 Might today's emphasis on frequent ejaculation be dysregulating brains?

 Where can men find sound advice?
 What would a healthy middle ground look like?

-Although their is nothing wrong with masturbation, it may not be the health panacea touted by the popular press.
+- Although there is nothing wrong with masturbation, it may not be the health panacea touted by the popular press.
 This article from The Archives of Sexual Behavior, was produced after the above post - Masturbation is Related to Psychopathology and Prostate Dysfunction: Comment on Quinsey (2012)